fikrikarim/gitfeed/README.md

 - Seems unintuitive if we provide the default value `facebook/reactnative` as the user don't know what to do with the search button? ?
 What if we instead use a placeholder on the searchbar like "Try facebook/reactnative"?
 - Other thing is we can place another button below the search bar.
 Yea I think it's better as we don't change the requirement.
 - Why do we need to separate the Repo details screen and the repo search screen?
 Usually the searchbar is above the search result..?

+13:19 -

+- Completing the RepoDetailsScreen
+- Searching for the commits API on Github.
+It looks like the `GET /repos/:owner/:repo/commits` provides everything we need, except for avatar for each user.
+Is there any easy way to fetch the avatar?
+- Welp, [quick googling](https://stackoverflow.com/questions/22932422) found that you can get the avatar directly by adding `.png` to each user link.
+For example, to get my avatar you can visit [https://github.com/fikrikarim.png](https://github.com/fikrikarim.png)
+- Dang.
+I spent 5 minutes debuggin a API problem when fetching `GET /repos/facebook/reactnative/commits` and it returns 404.
+I thought something is wrong with my authentication, and I have to use OAuth or Github Apps to access the API.
+It turns out, the repo name should be `react-native` instead of `reactnative`